lelou6666/nimbus-docs/cloudinitd/quickstart.rst

 Create a launch plan
 ====================

-A launch plan is set of configuration files that tell cloudinit.d what VM images to boot and in what order.
+A launch plan is a set of configuration files that tell cloudinit.d what VM images to boot and in what order.
 It is where the specific cloud to use is set along with the credentials needed to access that cloud.
 All aspects of contextualization and testing are also set in the